 Inulin's effect on soy beverages.
 Each beverage colored with Emseal® Beta Carotene.
 From left to right: No inulin added, 4% inulin and 4% inulin after pasteurization.

 However, inulin does contribute to browning during prolonged cooking and baking, as they act as reducing sugars and can participate in Maillard reactions.
-This reaction can be used to your advantage in applications with brown flavors like chocolate or hazelnut, or in savory applications with flavors like BBQ or mushroom!
-In these cases, our Naturbrown® or caramel colors are a great option to strengthen and standardize the product color.
+This reaction can be used to your advantage in applications with brown flavours like chocolate or hazelnut, or in savoury applications with flavors like BBQ or mushroom!
+In these cases, our Naturbrown® or caramel colours are a great option to strengthen and standardize the product colour.

 3. Protein Enriched Foods: A Touch of Color for Nature’s Building Blocks

-On one hand, protein concentrates manufactured through acid leaching or heat denaturation tend to be dark in color, which in turn gives a brownish or greyish background to the food matrix.
-Isolates also may have intrinsic colors attributable to the source and extraction method.
+On one hand, protein concentrates manufactured through acid leaching or heat denaturation tend to be dark in colour, which in turn gives a brownish or greyish background to the food matrix.
+Isolates also may have intrinsic colours attributable to the source and extraction method.
 For example, pea protein isolate can have a slight greenish-yellow hue and can interfere with the resulting shade of the food.
-On the other hand, food fortification with any amino acids source in presence of reducing sugars will intensify Maillard reactions causing even darker colors after cooking or baking.
-Both factors must be accounted for when deciding the dose of color added to mask or enhance the appearance of protein fortified end products.
+On the other hand, food fortification with any amino acids source in presence of reducing sugars will intensify Maillard reactions causing even darker colours after cooking or baking.
+Both factors must be accounted for when deciding the dose of colour added to mask or enhance the appearance of protein fortified end products.

 Natural colors in texturized soy matrix.